rust-diplomat/diplomat/example/js/docs/locale_ffi.rst

     .. js:staticfunction:: new(name)

+        Construct an :js:class:`ICU4XLocale` from a locale identifier represented as a string.

+    .. js:staticfunction:: new_from_bytes(bytes)

-        Construct an :js:class:`ICU4XLocale` from an locale identifier.
+        Construct an :js:class:`ICU4XLocale` from a locale identifier represented as bytes.

+        - Note: ``bytes`` should be an ArrayBuffer or TypedArray corresponding to the slice type expected by Rust.